Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 As the waves crash against the rocks along the dramatic coastline of the ‘Isle’ of Portland, you can see why this forms part of the Jurassic Coast.
 Yet just across the bay, Weymouth is home to a safe, clean, sheltered family beach.

-Weymouth & Portland, located at the heart of the 95 mile stretch of the World Heritage Coast, has so much to offer.
+Weymouth & Portland, located at the heart of the 95-mile stretch of the World Heritage Coast, has so much to offer.
 Weymouth varies from a rich heritage heartland with historical buildings and Georgian Seafront, to a bustling modern town centre complemented by quaint side streets with traditional pubs and contemporary bars, cafés and restaurants, all of which is connected by over three miles of level promenade, making access between the areas easy for all.
-Weymouth’s picturesque leisure harbour boasts fishing boats, yachts, catamarans and the high-speed Condor Ferries making day trips to the Channel Islands and St Malo in France.
+Weymouth’s picturesque leisure harbour boasts fishing boats, yachts, catamarans and the high-speed Brittany Ferries making day trips to the Channel Islands and St Malo in France.

-Close to Weymouth’s town centre, you’ll find the Swannery and RSPB Nature Reserve and a host of indoor and outdoor attractions open all year.
+Close to Weymouth’s town centre, you’ll find the RSPB Nature Reserve and a host of indoor and outdoor attractions open all year.
 With the variety of places to visit and over 200 year-round events, there really is something to suit everyone.

 Frequented over 200 years ago by King George III, the Golden Sands of Weymouth’s Central Beach is a consistent winner of the national “Tidy Britain” Seaside Awards and one of the Elite 8 beaches in the UK.